 "Blackmagic RAW is a modern, high performance, professional RAW codec that is open, cross platform and free.
 It has been designed to provide the industry with an open, elegant and standardized high quality image format.”

 With Blackmagic RAW, there are a number of compression ratios available to help fit any workflow.
 Compression is important, and this links to a , and how we can use it with these high resolutions.
-We have found that 5:1 compression gives images with lossless compression.
-The camera has fifteen stops of dynamic range, allowing us to preserve all of the highlights and shadows.
-As an example, with exterior shooting during a bright summer day we can shoot subjects in the shade against a very bright background, for example bright City buildings.
-However, even with this much dynamic range, we can capture all of these exposure values and tweak them during post-production.
+For example, we have found that 5:1 compression gives excellent images with lossless compression.
+The camera has fifteen stops of dynamic range, allowing us to preserve all of the highlights and shadows with the raw format.

 Mike recently shot some footage of car ferries entering and leaving the port of Dover.
 With this dynamic range he was able to show bright highlights on the ferries and yet good rendition in the shaded parts of the ferries.
 The icing on the cake was the discovery that the reflections of the fair weather clouds on the sea offered even more eye candy, especially when graded with HDR.